SanPen/GridCal/README.md

 # Features overview

-It is a pure Python, it works for Windows, Linux and OSX.
+It is in pure Python and it works for Windows, Linux and OSX.

 Some features you'll find already are: